Charles-Zhang-CSharp/ProtobufInitialTest/README.md

 ## Verdicts

-* ProtoBuf
-* Custom Binary Implementation
+* Custom Binary Implementation: Perfect for all situations for programmers comfortable doing that.
+* ProtoBuf: Decent, portable, fast.
-* Binary formatter: We will never use it ever again, it's shown here just for comparison purpose and comprehensiveness.
+* Binary formatter: Never use it - it's shown here just for comparison purpose and comprehensiveness.
+The cost for maintaining a program that depends on it will outweight any benefits because it *encourages **bad design***.
+* JSON: Shown here just for comparison purpose; It's generally good text-based format.